rbillenstein/comp_skyline_models/README.md

 ### Comparing Constant and Linear Per-Interval Population Sizes

-To compare constant and linear per-interval population sizes, we ran the *GMRF* analysis with 50 intervals on heterochronous sequence data for both settings.
+To compare constant and linear per-interval population sizes, we ran the *Skyfish* analysis with on heterochronous sequence data for both settings.
 The only argument that differs is the `PIECES` argument:

 - `DATAFILE`: `horses_heterochronous_sequences.fasta`